Pasifika voices heard in words and verse

 Poems and stories from 14 Palmerston North intermediate-age students capture not just pre-teen challenges but provide insights into Pasifika experiences.

-Voices of the Pacific was edited by Massey University writer in residence Feana Tu'akio and launched last week.
+Voices of the Pacific was edited by Massey University writer in residence Feana Tu'akoi and launched last week.

 Students read their work to an appreciative audience.